sedexch/sedexch.github.io/index.md

-# Documentation for the Docker Image of the sedex-client from [docker hub](https://hub.docker.com/r/sedexch/sedex-client)
+# Documentation for the Docker Image of the sedex-client

 ![sedex logo](https://raw.githubusercontent.com/sedexdev/sedexdev/master/sedex-logo.png)